Back to Blog

 • Lack of specificity: Using vague terms like "a beautiful person" instead of "a 30-year-old woman, wavy brown hair, gentle smile, natural lighting"

-• Absence of stylistic context: Not specifying whether you want photography, illustration, digital art, painting, etc.
+• Absence of stylistic context: Not specifying if you want photography, illustration, digital art, painting, etc.

 • Omission of technical details: Ignoring aspects like framing, lighting, perspective, and composition